 Death Claims

-Gather the account holder's full name, date of birth, and any known account or policy numbers before contacting Frost.
-A certified death certificate is the primary document required to start any claim.
+Before contacting Frost, have the account holder's full name, date of birth, and any available account numbers ready.
+A certified death certificate is required to initiate the claim.

 Here is the step-by-step death claim process at Frost: